 Federal law protects against such crimes as intimidating or bribing voters, buying and selling votes, altering vote tallies, stuffing ballot boxes, and marking ballots for voters against their wishes or without their input.
 It also contains special protections for the rights of voters and provides that they can vote free from acts that intimidate or harass them.
 For example, actions of persons designed to interrupt or intimidate voters at polling places by questioning or challenging them, or by photographing or videotaping them, under the pretext that these are actions to uncover illegal voting may violate federal voting rights law.
 Further, federal law protects the right of voters to mark their own ballot or to be assisted by a person of their choice.

-The franchise is the cornerstone of American democracy.
+The franchise is the cornerstone of our American democracy.
 We all must ensure that those who are entitled to the franchise exercise it if they choose, and that those who seek to corrupt it are brought to justice.
-In order to respond to complaints of election fraud or voting rights abuses on November 6, 2012, and to ensure that such complaints are directed to the appropriate authorities, Assistant United States Attorney/DEO Zuckerman will be on duty in this District while the polls are open.
-He can be reached by the public at the following dedicated Election Day hotline: (603) 715-6355.
+In order to respond to complaints of election fraud or voting rights abuses regarding the November 8, 2016 general election, and to ensure that such complaints are directed to the appropriate authorities, AUSA Zuckerman will be on duty in this District while the polls are open.
+He can be reached by the public at the following dedicated Election Day hotline: (603) 230-2503.

 In addition, the FBI will have Special Agents available in each Field Office and Resident Agency throughout the country to receive allegations of election fraud and other election abuses on Election Day.
 The FBI can be reached by the public at (603) 472-2224.